 "Easing WTI crude oil prices could also boost sentiment, as domestic equities have been under severe bear hammering for the past few sessions due to relentless FII (Foreign Institutional Investors) selling," he added.

-In an extremely volatile session, Indian benchmark equity indexes closed in the red, see-sawing between losses and gains as investors remained jittery ahead of the Federal Reserve's policy meeting later in the day.
+In an extremely volatile session on Wednesday, benchmark equity indexes closed in the red, see-sawing between losses and gains, marking losses for four straight days.